Code-Institute-Submissions/Half-the-group/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ##Issues found in testing
-The text in the hero image on the Ticket-page overflowed so I did some adjustments in padding and then it looked better.
+The text in the hero image on the Ticket-page overflowed so I did some adjustments in padding and made the image size bigger and then it looked better.

 The logo was too big on mobile devices so i deleted letter-spacing in the CSS-file and did adjustments with padding to the right resolved the problem.